CRW World Records – by DAY & NIGHT!

 D2W Scoreboard here

 Also hard to call was the fight for gold medal, between Finnish Inka Tiitto and Norwegian David Reader.
-Last time they met at the World Indoor Skydiving Championships Inka came out the winner but six months on, both flyers have added to their routine, we have different judges, and two speed rounds, where David is known for being especially expert at low speed.
+Last time they met at the World Indoor Skydiving Championships Inka came out the winner but six months on, both flyers have added to their routine, we have different judges, and two speed rounds, where David is known for being especially expert.
 The two have completely different styles.
-David is very technical and as a performer is very perfect but holds himself aloof.
+David is very technical and as a performer holds himself aloof.
 Inka is more balletic and gymnastic; she used to be a dancer and you can see this in her performance, one move flows elegantly to the next.
 She interacts with the crowd far more than David, catching people’s eyes when flying.
 David really excelled at the slow speed, pulling off moves that made the appreciative crowd gasp.

 “Never tell me the odds.” – Han Solo